CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 This repo (currently) contains 32 compatible images, should you find it difficult to find your own compatible image.

-A compatible image is an image that does not contain any occurance of the close-comment block string (#>) and preserves the 4 crucial bytes (0x23, 0x3E, 0x0D, 0x23) near the end of the file, after the PowerShell-embedded JPG image has been tweeted.
+A compatible image is an image that does not contain any occurrence of the close-comment block string (#>) and preserves the 4 crucial bytes (0x23, 0x3E, 0x0D, 0x23) near the end of the file, after the PowerShell-embedded JPG image has been tweeted.

 When saving an image from X/Twitter, make sure to first click the image in the post to fully expand it, then save it, so that you get the full, original image dimension size.